PioRomo/134FinalProject/README.md

 > To enable this, simple press the 'G' button to toggle on and off.
 AGL stats will be on the top right of the
 > window.
 #### Particle Emitting and Rendering
+###### Pio Romo
+One of the more frustrating requirements, we did have previous code to work off of.
+However, that was for 2D; 3D is whole 'nother world.
+We built a particle system positioned at the thrust (bottom  of the lander) that begins emitting particles when thrust is activated i.e. movement and rotation.
+Makes for realistic exhaust!
+> Thrust is activated on movement key press: W, A, S, D, Shift, Ctrl
 #### Collision Detection
 #### Lighting
 #### Sound